chaseentertainment/attention/README.md

 # attention
 minimal graphical music player

+# known issues
+- some applications might refuse from working and complain about attention claiming audio streams exclusively for itself

 # features
 - select a library of audio files
 - automatically play next song